abel-solo/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 #### 5, This code searches a string for any of a set of bytes
 #### 6, This code locates a substring
 #### 7, This code prints the chessboard
+#### 8, This code prints the sum of the two diagonals of a square matrix of integers